fbpx

 Step 1: Navigate to the Correct Product Page

 Start on the QPMN Trading Card Game page.
-This ensures you're working with the right dimensions and material options from the very beginning, eliminating guesswork.
+This ensures you're working with the right dimensions (2.5" x 3.5") and material options from the very beginning.

-Step 2: Launch the Design Tool for Card Creators & Upload Your Art
+Step 2: Launch the Design Tool & Upload Art

 Using the QPMN POD design tool to create a custom MTG proxy card, showing the easy selection of materials before starting the proxy printing process.